Guides to shaping great products

 #1.
 Audience wide as an ocean, deep as a puddle

-Don’t try to reach out to everybody with your MVP.
-You have a much higher chance for success when you know exactly who you’re talking to through your MVP.
+You have a much higher chance for success when you know exactly who you’re talking to through an MVP.

 Imagine you are invited to hold a workshop.
 The only thing the inviting party explain is that the workshop is just for “anyone who will come”.
 You’ll likely have dozens of questions at that time — the subject you will be presenting, the duration of the workshop, the sphere the audience works in, and so forth.